Car Insurance FAQs

 If you or your insurer cancels your cover, your vehicle is no longer protected by that policy.

-Your insurer may cancel cover if you haven’t paid your premiums, or if you’re claiming too often.
 Before you consider seeking out new cover, make sure you call up your old insurer and find out why the policy was cancelled in the first place.

-Be sure to compare car insurance to find an alternative cover that suits your needs and budget before you take to the roads.
-If you drive without a suitable level of cover, you could risk out-of-pocket expenses if you damage your car or damage another person’s car or property.
+If you drive without a suitable level of cover, you could risk out-of-pocket expenses if you damage your car or another person’s car or property.
 It’s also best if you don’t delay in taking out a suitable level of cover, as your car could be stolen or vandalised when not in use.

 How does gap insurance work after a car is totalled?